Top 7 Common Passport Application Mistakes

 Planning on traveling, but don't have a passport yet?

 Applying for a passport can be frustrating.
+And what can stop you from getting a passport?
 One small mistake and your application can quickly be rejected.
 But that doesn't mean you should give up your dreams to travel to that exotic destination.
-There are many things you can do to avoid making mistakes on your application forms.
+There are many things you can do to avoid making mistakes while filling out passport applications.

-And in this post, we'll go over seven of the most common application mistakes passport applicants make when trying to get their passports.
+And in this post, we'll go over seven of the most common passport errors/mistakes that can be the biggest passport denial reasons for the applicants when trying to get their passports.
 So you can skip the pitfalls and get your passport hassle-free.

 Let's dive right in!